virantha/circuitbrew/docs/usage/examples/inverter_sim.md

 ![Waveform](inv_sim.png)

 ### Checking the values
-Checking the expected values can be done using a ['VerilogBucket'][circuitbrew.elementes.VerilogBucket].
+Checking the expected values can be done using a ['VerilogBucket'][circuitbrew.elements.VerilogBucket].
 We provide the expected values list to the bucket by inverting the randomly generated list supplied to the `VerilogSrc`: